newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 This document explains the implementation of dual Caffeine support in the agent.
 This change was required because of the complete removal of the "Unsafe" class in Java 26.
 Caffeine v3+ eliminated any calls to the Unsafe class, however Caffeine v2 will not receive a similar update.
-Caffeine v3 only supports Java 11+, so Caffeine v2 was still required to support Java 8 - 12.
+Caffeine v3 only supports Java 11+, so Caffeine v2 is still required to support Java 8 - 12.

 - **Caffeine 2.9.3** - For Java 8-10 (uses `sun.misc.Unsafe`)